ARWL2016/ud-react1-grider/ReduxSimpleStarter/notes/basics.md

 - Added as an attribute to a JSX Component tag.
 - In a functional component, (props) are an argument, available as `props`.
 - In a class component, props are available anywhere as this.props

+####Callback Functions
+- Adding a callback function to props is a good way to do parent-child communication, especially for input handlers.
+- Redux is an alternative.